fscottfoti/togethermap-help/docs/customization.md

 Templates are how you turn JSON to HTML.
 Your web browser visualizes only HTML but JSON is the data which "backs" the HTML.
 For instance, we'll want to format and display the name as a header, the description as normal text, and the image_url as an image.
 You can see the actual collection we're trying to create [here](https://togethermap.com/collection/ecGPcWi4XRDvMHLSp).

 The first template that we can configure is the "Place Template (for Place Detail)".
-This is the template that is used on the place page.
-The actual template for the collection above is shown here.
-Here we're substituting in the name, url, image_url, and caption properties into a small html snippet.
+This is the template that is used on the [place page](https://togethermap.com/place/ecGPcWi4XRDvMHLSp/kHkExXP8cdWLfNeGi).
+The actual template for the collection above is shown here, where we're substituting the name, url, image_url, and caption properties into a small html snippet.

 The name is rendered as header, the url as a link, caption as normal text, and the image url as an image.
 It's pretty much that simple.
 Note that the double curly braces mean to substitute that attribute as text and the triple curly braces mean that attribute is *already* html and should be rendered as html.